xebia/mobilehacktools/README.md

 Please note: the iOS part requires you to install XCode using the Mac App Store (MAS) which will ask you to authenticate with a popup.

-Please note-2: Ansible will require your password in order to install.

 ## Tools

 Brew, pip and Ansible will be installed first, if not available.
 Then generic, iOS and Android tools will be installed: